By Mexico specialist Anna

 Tulum's ruins sit on a promontory above the beach to the north of the town.
-They’re easily accessed from the Tulum beach zone and they’re a relatively small, manageable site.
+They’re easily accessed from the Tulum beach zone and from Playa del Carmen, and they’re a relatively small, manageable site.
 You reach them via a forested walkway (possibly surprising a family of raccoons en route), squeezing through openings in the original city walls to emerge onto a grassy plain.
 Here, the weathered remnants of this once prosperous Maya trading hub are spread out before you in a rectangle.

 A former port and the only Maya settlement built on the coast, its most exciting (and largest) building is the stepped pyramid, the Castillo, set right on the edge of the cliffs and used for religious and astronomical ceremonies.
 It was originally brightly painted.

 Look out for serpent carvings on some of the structures, as well as the bizarre upside-down winged figure, the ‘descending god’.
 You’ll see iguanas encrusting many of the ruins — it’s easy to mistake them for lumps of stone.

 The Temple of the Wind, a smaller square structure, juts out on a crag overlooking the secluded sliver of beach.
 Make time, if you can, to paddle in the sea here — it’s really peaceful if you visit first thing as the site opens.

 On the western side of the peninsula, Uxmal is another good site for children.
 It’s a jungle-enclosed mass of stepped temples and squat buildings with heavily sculpted façades — try to spot the carvings of ‘vision serpents’, believed to be conduits between gods and men, and the carvings of turtles.
 Like Tulum, Uxmal’s ruins are crawling with sunbathing iguanas, which can move surprisingly fast when they want to.
 Some are the size of baby crocodiles — but they’re all harmless.